DeflatedPickle/STRUCTLISH/README.md

 # STRUCTLISH
-A slightly modified version of Structured English written in Python.
+A slightly modified version of Structured English meant for educational use.

 ## What Is STRUCTLISH?
 STRUCTLISH is a simple esoteric programming language designed to be easy to read and understand.